 To learn more about this project, download the executive summary, which includes a list of the Key Aspects to Consider for Behavioral Design Relevant to Active Living and Healthy Eating.

-To receive a copy of the unabridged white paper, Contact Us and write a message mentioning the Health, Behavioral Design, and Built Environment Project.
+To receive a complimentary copy of the unabridged white paper, Contact Us and mention the Health, Behavioral Design, and Built Environment White Paper.